Karl Glusman: Personal life

+Rumored to be in a relationship with the Moroccan supermodel, Imaan Hammam.

 In 2016, Glusman began a relationship with actress Zoë Kravitz.
 Kravitz revealed in an interview published in October 2018 that she had become engaged in February of that year.
-They were married June 29, 2019 at the Paris, France, home of Kravitz's father, musician Lenny Kravitz.
+They were married June 29, 2019, at the Paris, France, home of Kravitz's father, musician Lenny Kravitz.
 Kravitz filed for divorce on December 23, 2020, after 18 months of marriage.
 The divorce was finalized in August 2021.